-The City's Facebook and NextDoor accounts can be used to announce events relating to the Framework and share progress and opportunities to provide feedback.
+The City's Twitter and Facebook accounts can be used to announce events relating to the Framework and share progress and opportunities to provide feedback.
+The Committee may also consider creating an Instagram account and taking ownership of the City's LinkedIn page to reach a larger audience.
 The social media outreach for the Framework process should complement the plans of the Committee's Education and Outreach Working Group.
-If the Committee opens its own social media accounts, City accounts can repost events to increase views.
+If the Committee is able to operate its own social media accounts at any point, the City accounts should repost events to increase views.